 Their task was to find out, with certainty, after how many hours of realistic cooling to a dissolved acetylene cylinder can we be sure that no decomposition can be ongoing and that therefore it is safe to close out an incident completely?

-The BAM work was discussed extensively with the Fire & Rescue Service and with (the Government department responsible at that time) the Department for Communities and Local Government’s (DCLG) expert panel of consultant Professors.
+The BAM work was discussed extensively with the Fire and Rescue Service and with (the Government department responsible at that time) the Department for Communities and Local Government’s (DCLG) expert panel of consultant Professors.
 A recommendation was accepted that one hour cooling, followed by a further one hour monitoring as a precaution would be more than prudent.
 This agreed with the empirical evidence found at real incidents.

-The Executive Summary report on BAM’s work may be viewed by clicking here and BAM’s Opinion on the revised one hour plus one hour protocol may be viewed by clicking here.
-The findings of the BAM research is of global significance, providing a scientific basis to the procedures adopted by our Fire and Rescue Service, and we trust that the new UK protocol may be adopted in other countries too and thereby mitigate needless disruption.
+The findings of the BAM research are of global significance, providing a scientific basis to the procedures adopted by our Fire and Rescue Service.
+BCGA strongly recommend that this UK protocol is adopted in other countries to help mitigate any needless disruption.

 The Acetylene Safety (England and Wales and Scotland) Regulations (SI 2014 No. 1639) came into force on 1 October 2014.
 They include a very important new provision which MANDATES the use of flashback arrestors on oxy-acetylene sets.

 This document defines the principles of safe practice for the storage of gas cylinders and bundles.
 It promotes the use of an external store, in a secure location, with good natural ventilation and away from any sources of ignition.Go To Download Page